cloudbank-project/burnop/aws-ec2-start-stop.md

 # Introduction

 These are notes for managing cost on AWS by turning EC2 Virtual Machines on and off automatically.
+In setting it up we also enable manual on / off by means of an AWS API Gateway service.
-We proceed in three stages.
+We proceed in three
+stages.
 First in this [**Introduction**](#introduction) we give a very condensed overview.
 Second in the [**Synopsis**](#synopsis) section we give a more extended narrative that introduces some necessary terminology / jargon.